krembilneuroinformatics/kcni-school-lessons/day6/README.md

 	a.
 What clinical condition do you want to simulate?

 	b.
-What parameters could you change to simulate belief updating corresponding to this condition?
+What parameters could you change to simulate belief trajectories corresponding to this condition?

 	c.
 Could you obtain similar belief trajectories using a different set of parameters?